 Columbus Printed Arts Center is located on the second floor of The Fort at:

-To enter the building, park in the big parking lot next to 2050 S High St. and walk North on the sidewalk along High St. to the red door.
+To enter the building, park in the big parking lot next to 2050 S High St. and walk North on the sidewalk to 2000.
+The black door is our entrance.
+Call or text 614/928.8063 if door is locked.

 Parking is free.